gretkierewicz/dissertation/README.md

     POST method for sending new values (existing entries with unique field will not be updated) \
     PUT method for updating existing entries and creating new as well \
     Validation for Employees model because of related fields
+- Making example of disallowing DELETE method from view (DegreesViewSet)

 To be done: